 A post shared by @alisonandjack

 Check out Serres Farm for pumpkins, a corn maze, an animal train, and even a duck race.
 This farm has a wide range of different pumpkin varieties for you to choose from and fun for the whole family.
-Plus it’s pretty dang close to Seattle!

-When: Opening TBA
+When: Opening date TBA

 Where: 20306 Northeast 50th Street, Redmond, WA